rcosnita/fantastico/doc/source/features/oauth2/roa_security.rst

 This is an extremely convenient way to secure a resource.
 In addition, each argument from **@Resource** constructor is optional.
 For instance, if read is not given any scope then everyone can read **AppSetting** resources.

+Fantastico will autodiscover endpoints / resources which require scopes and preauthorize every call to them.